 Your name, your pronouns, your identity — exactly as you give them to us.
 We adjust.
 You don't have to.

 Every in-person program includes a real meal.
 Not a granola bar.
-Real food, because learning and healing happen better when you are not hungry.
+Real food, because learning, healing, and showing up all happen better when you are not hungry.

 We create conditions for truth.
 We never demand it.
 What you share in our spaces is yours.